RobiTheGit/S3TCG/README.md

 python s3tcg-api.py
 ```

-The following instructions are for S3&K users
+The following instructions are for S3&K users, but SCE follows this mostly the same; there is a dedicated SCE section for the information that differs

 ## MAPPINGS INSTRUCTIONS